emoryhubbard/autocode-native/README.md

 # Autocode Native

 Autocode Native is a Rust-based application developed to run natively on Ubuntu.
-It is designed to improve upon the [Autocode Classic](https://github.com/emoryhubbard/Autocode) web app by helping React developers automate adding features to their apps, with the goal of leveraging task decomposition and a task management algorithm to create incremental, tested changes before moving on to the next step of the job.
+It is designed to improve upon the [Autocode Classic](https://github.com/emoryhubbard/Autocode?tab=readme-ov-file#autocode-classic) web app by helping React developers automate adding features to their apps, with the goal of leveraging task decomposition and a task management algorithm to create incremental, tested changes before moving on to the next step of the job.

-**[Earliest Autocode Native Demo Video](https://youtu.be/eV3pdysg3aE)** (see the [Autocode repo](https://github.com/emoryhubbard/Autocode) for the current status of the project)
+**[First Autocode Native Demo Video](https://youtu.be/eV3pdysg3aE)** (see the [Autocode repo](https://github.com/emoryhubbard/Autocode) for the current status of the project)

 # Development Environment